lucabradipus/stageLinkTest/README.md

 * feedback on errors is quite naive
 * no more than 100 reactions and comments are downloaded for each post.
 During my test incrementing this number caused an error
 * The Javascript method that add input fields to the form should be improved.
+* OmniAuth throws a warning each time is uploaded.
+This is a [known issue](https://github.com/omniauth/omniauth/issues/872) but seems not to have impact on the application
 ##Usage

 Insert in the page id field a numeric identifier (e.g. 249403588440524) or the page name (e.g. DieLochis)